Parameter estimation of hairy Kerr black holes from its shadow and constraints from M87*: Geodesics around Rotating Black Holes

 where $\lambda$ is the affine parameter along the geodesics and the effective potentials $\mathcal{R} (r)$ and ${\Theta}(\theta)$ for radial and polar motion are given by

-The constant $\mathcal{K}$ is the separability constant related to the Carter constant $\mathcal{Q}$ through $\mathcal{Q}=\mathcal{K}+(aE-L_z)^2$ \cite{Chandrasekhar1983}.
-We introduce dimensionless quantities called impact parameters \cite{Chandrasekhar1983}
+The constant $\mathcal{K}$ is the separability constant related to the Carter constant $\mathcal{Q}$ through $\mathcal{Q}=\mathcal{K}+(aE-L_z)^2$ \citep{Chandrasekhar:1985kt}.
+We introduce dimensionless quantities called impact parameters \citep{Chandrasekhar:1985kt}

 which are constant along the geodesics.
-The allowed region for photon motion is $\mathcal{R}\geq 0$ and $\Theta(\theta)\geq 0$ and the sign of $\dot{r}$ and $\dot{\theta}$ can be independently chosen to be either positive or negative.
-The change of sign occurs at turning points of motion, i.e. when $\mathcal{R}=0$ or $\Theta=0$ \cite{Chandrasekhar1983}.
+The allowed region around black hole for possible photon motion is $\mathcal{R}\geq 0$ and $\Theta(\theta)\geq 0$ and the sign of $\dot{r}$ and $\dot{\theta}$ can be independently chosen to be either positive or negative.
+The change of sign occurs at turning points of motion, i.e. when $\mathcal{R}=0$ or $\Theta=0$ \citep{Chandrasekhar:1985kt}.
 Depending on the critical parameters' values, the photon may either get captured, scatter to infinity, or form bound orbits.
-Here, we are interested in spherical lightlike geodesics on a sphere of constant coordinate radius $r$ characterized by $\dot{r}=0$ and $\ddot{r}=0$ called the spherical photon orbits.
-Mathematically, this corresponds to the extremum of the radial potential at the unstable photon orbit radius $r=r_p$ such that \cite{Frolov2011,Chandrasekhar1983}
+Here, we are interested in spherical lightlike geodesics constrained on a sphere of constant coordinate radius $r$ characterized by $\dot{r}=0$ and $\ddot{r}=0$ called the spherical photon orbits.
+Mathematically, this corresponds to the local extremum of the radial effective potential outside the horizon at which photons follow unstable orbit at radius $r=r_p$ such that \citep{Frolov:1418196,Chandrasekhar:1985kt}